geoJoost/personal-website/content/project/CHW/index.md

 During this 7-month internship I learned quite a lot about creating webmaps, got my first introduction into programming  and experienced the usage of geo-information in a professional setting.

-To view the results of my internship, check out the Coastal Hazard Wheel Application at chw20.netlify.com
+To view the results of my internship, check out the [Coastal Hazard Wheel Application](https://chw20.netlify.app/)